shaojwa/prog/en.md

 #### fairly
 There was some fairly strong pushback against the mutex patch after last week's article was written.

+#### frustrate
+If something **frustrates** you, it upsets or angers you because you are unable to do anything about the problems it creates.

 #### heuristic

 #### hang